-\textbf{Loss and gradient balancing.} Another branch of preliminary work in MTL capitalizes on the idea of dynamically reweighting loss functions based on gradient magnitudes~\cite{chen2018gradnorm}, task homoscedastic uncertainty~\cite{kendall2018multi}, or difficulty prioritization~\cite{guo2018dynamic} to balance the gradients across tasks.
-More recently, PCGrad \cite{yu2020gradient} develops a gradient manipulation procedure to avoid conflicts among tasks by projecting random task gradients on the normal plane of the other.
-Similarly,~\cite{liu2021conflict} proposes a provably convergent method to minimize the average loss, and~\cite{liu2021towards} calculates loss scaling coefficients such that the combined gradient has equal-length projections onto individual tasks gradients.
+\textbf{Loss and gradient balancing.} Another branch of preliminary work in MTL capitalizes on the idea of dynamically reweighting loss functions based on gradient magnitudes~\citep{chen2018gradnorm}, task homoscedastic uncertainty~\citep{kendall2018multi}, or difficulty prioritization~\citep{guo2018dynamic} to balance the gradients across tasks.
+More recently, PCGrad \citep{yu2020gradient} introduces a gradient manipulation procedure to avoid conflicts among tasks by projecting random task gradients onto the normal plane of the other.
+Similarly,~\citep{liu2021conflict} proposes a provably convergent method to minimize the average loss, and~\citep{liu2021towards} calculates loss-scaling coefficients such that the combined gradient has equal-length projections onto individual task gradients.